BerkeleyML/berkeleyml.github.io/syllabus.md

 ### Discussion

 Discussion sections provide an opportunity to work through problems, clarify concepts, and gain hands-on experience with the material.
 Discussion sections are ungraded, but attendance is strongly encouraged.
 The goal of these TA-led sessions is to reinforce course concepts, develop your problem solving skills, and provide an additional space to ask questions and dive deeper into the course material.
 The problems that you solve as part of discussion are important in understanding course material.

-We will hold three one hour-long discussion sections this semester on Tuesdays and Wednesdays.
-Times and locations are available on the [Calendar](../calendar) page.
-If you would like to attend a discussion section, please indicate your interest and availability in the [Pre-Semester](TBD) Survey by TBD.
-We will assign you to a section based on your response to this form during the second week of classes.
-Due to limited room capacities, you should only attend discussion at your assigned time.
+This semester, we will offer multiple 1-hour discussion sections on Tuesdays and Wednesdays, as well as a single 2-hour slower-paced section on Wednesdays.
+Times and locations are listed on the [Calendar](../calendar) page, and may be adjusted based on attendance.

 ### Homework and Projects